Winston Peters: 2017 election

 During the 2017 election held on 23 September, Peters lost his Northland electorate seat to the National candidate Matt King by a margin of 1,389 votes.
 Despite losing his seat, New Zealand First secured 7.2% of the party vote with the party's parliamentary presence being reduced from twelve to nine seats.
 Since Peters ranked first on the New Zealand First list, he remained in Parliament as a list MP.

 Following the 2017 election, Peters entered into coalition–forming talks with senior figures from the National and Labour parties.
 Neither major party had enough support to govern alone.
-National Party leader and Prime Minister Bill English signalled an interest in forming a coalition with NZ First; a potential National–NZ First coalition would have had 65 seats between them, enough to govern without the need for support from other parties.
-Labour leader Jacinda Ardern announced that her party was considering a three-way coalition with NZ First and the Greens.
+National Party leader and Prime Minister Bill English signalled an interest in forming a coalition with New Zealand First; a potential National–New Zealand First coalition would have had 65 seats between them, enough to govern without the need for support from other parties.
+Labour leader Jacinda Ardern announced that her party was considering a three-way coalition with New Zealand First and the Greens.
 Peters indicated that he would not make his final decision until the special votes results were released on 7 October 2017.

 During negotiations with Ardern, Peters abandoned his party's policy to hold a referendum on Māori seats.
 He clarified that the defeat of the Māori Party during the 2017 election had eliminated the rationale for his call to abolish the Māori electorates.
 Peters stated that foreign ownership of homes would be one of the topics discussed during negotiations with both National and Labour.
 He also called for Labour to scrap its contentious water tax policy on farmers.
 Peters also refused to negotiate with the Greens directly on the grounds that they had campaigned on a partnership with Labour.
 He described the Greens as a minor party with a minimal role in any potential government.